Xerataus/A1MX/README.md

  <h3 align="middle">

-  We have determined to list our other repositories privately to preserve the confidentiality of our developments structure!
+  We have determined to list our other repositories privately to preserve the confidentiality of our developments and structure!

    **ATTENTION: This repository is for the public to access and represents a testing site**